hbrunn/crowdfunding/crowdfunding_claim/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module provides the basics to turn Odoo into a crowdfunding platform.
+This module allows portal users to claim challenges for themselves.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.